 3. Money Market Accounts

 Money market accounts are a type of mix between a checking and savings account.
 Money market accounts typically require a minimum balance ranging from $5,000 to $10,000 to be maintained to earn interest and avoid monthly fees.

 Money market accounts generally earn more interest than either a basic savings or checking account but combine features of both.
 Most money market accounts come with checks and a debit card but may limit you to a certain amount of withdrawals each month without a fee.
-Find the best money market accounts for 2022 to get good rates along with the flexibility of easy access to your money.
+Find the best money market accounts to get good rates along with the flexibility of easy access to your money.

 4. Certificate of Deposit (CD)

-A CD account allows you to save money at a set interest rate, for a specific amount of time although it’s different than a savings account.
+A Certificate of deposit (CD) account allows you to save money at a set interest rate, for a specific amount of time although it's different than a savings account.
 With a CD account, you don’t have access to the money you’re saving period which may actually work better for some savers.

 5. Individual Retirement Accounts (IRAs)